Disney Vacation Club

 Disney Vacation Club Membership

-The cost to join the Disney Vacation Club today starts from just over $15,000 (plus around $200 closing costs and annual fees) and this will get you an annual allowance of 150 Vacation Points (the minimum number you can buy, at $98 per point) though Disney say most members buy between 210 and 270 points.
+The cost to join the Disney Vacation Club today starts from $17,600 (plus around $442 closing costs plus annual fees) and this will get you an annual allowance of 100 Vacation Points (the minimum number you can buy, at $176 per point) though Disney say most members buy between 210 and 270 points.

-Annual fees are based the number of points you purchase and the resort and are currently around $4 per point per year.
+Annual fees are based the number of points you purchase and the resort.
 The more money you spend, the more points you get each year.

-Today, new members are buying into the Saratoga Springs Resort & Spa, the life of the membership is until January 31, 2054 (45 years) and it is deeded and transferable.
-It is also possible to buy a resale from an earlier Disney Vacation Club Resort, all of which expire on January 31, 2042 and typically these will be less than the current Saratoga prices, though annual fees may be higher.
+Today, new members are buying into the Disney’s Polynesian Villas & Bungalows and Copper Creek Villas and Cabins at Disney’s Wilderness Lodge, the life of the membership is typically 50 years and it is deeded and transferable.
+It is also possible to buy a resale from an earlier Disney Vacation Club Resort, most of which expire on January 31, 2042 and typically these will be less than the current prices, though annual fees may be higher.

 If you buy a resale, there is no minimum point level.
 You can also add on additional points at other resorts once you are a member.